miha129/ai-chat-app/README.md

 ## Purpose

-This project was created as part of my full-stack web development learning journey.
+This project was created as part of my full stack web development learning journey.
 My goal was to learn how to build a complete web application by connecting a React frontend with a Node.js backend and integrating the OpenAI API.

 Throughout the development process, I used AI tools to help explain programming concepts, debug issues, and improve my code.
 The application itself was designed, built, tested, and integrated by me.